gouthamr321/Markerless-behaviaor-classification-of-animal-models/README.md

 - Euclidean distance from the Snout to the Base of the tail
 - Euclidean distance from the Snout to the Right and left hip
-- Deeplabcut's model confidence in prediciton of the right and left centroid locations
+- Deeplabcut's model confidence in prediciton of the centroid markers

 These features were then used to train an support vector machine for the binary classification of rearing vs. non-rearing.
 We found that we can achieve the best results(94% accuracy) on models that are trained and applied on the same rat model.
 See Rearing_prediction.ipynb for more details.